 Like other objects, cabinets can be edited in cross section/elevation views.
 This method of editing is very powerful and allows objects to be edited easily in vertical space.
 Next we'll edit wall cabinets and add a range hood.
-For more information about cross section/elevation views, see "Working in 3D" on page 835 of the Reference Manual.
+For more information about working in 3D views, see "Working in 3D" on page 848 of the Reference Manual.